Episcopal Diocese of Pennsylvania

 The Episcopal Diocese of Pennsylvania is a diocese of the Episcopal Church of the United States, encompassing the counties of Philadelphia, Montgomery, Bucks, Chester, and Delaware in the state of Pennsylvania.

-The diocese has 36,641 members in 2020 in 134 congregations.
 In March 2016, Daniel G. P. Gutierrez was elected Bishop Diocesan; he was consecrated and assumed office on July 16, 2016.
 Upon becoming bishop in 2016, Gutiérrez implemented a strategy of experimentation and adaptation.

+The diocese reported 42,317 members in 2015 and 32,225 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income for the 133 filing congregations of the diocese in 2024 was $29,029,635.
+Average Sunday attendance (ASA) was 8,302 persons.
+This was a relative decline from 12,506 reported attending average Sunday services in 2016.

 History

+17th century and 18th century

-Quakers founded Pennsylvania, but Anglicans were present from the beginning.
-They established nine congregations, including Christ Church in Philadelphia (1695), Old Trinity Church in Oxford (1698), St. Thomas' Church in Whitemarsh (1698), St. Martin's Church in Marcus Hook (1699), St. David's Church in Radnor (1700), St. Paul's Church in Chester (1702) and St. John's Church in Concord (1702) in the colony's first twenty years.
+Quakers founded Pennsylvania, but members of the Church of England were present from the beginning.
+They established nine congregations, including Christ Church in Philadelphia (1695), Old Trinity Church in Oxford (1696), St. Thomas' Church in Whitemarsh (1698), St. Martin's Church in Marcus Hook (1699), St. David's Church in Radnor (1700), St. Paul's Church in Chester (1702) and St. John's Church in Concord (1702) in the colony's first twenty years.
 After the American Revolution, Anglicans became known as Episcopalians.
 Led by the William White, they organized the Episcopal Diocese of Pennsylvania in 1784.
 White became the diocese's first bishop three years later, and it grew rapidly during his episcopacy (1787–1836).

-In the beginning, the diocese spanned a vast area, extending from Philadelphia to Pittsburgh.
-Essentially, it encompassed the whole of Pennsylvania.
+The diocese spanned a vast area, extending from Philadelphia to Pittsburgh.

+19th century

 In 1865, a new Episcopal Diocese of Pittsburgh took responsibility for every parish west of the Alleghenies.
-By 1910 there were five Episcopal dioceses in Pennsylvania, and the Diocese of Pennsylvania covered only the southeastern corner of the commonwealth.
+By 1910, there were five Episcopal dioceses in Pennsylvania, and the Diocese of Pennsylvania covered only the southeastern corner of the commonwealth.

-Bishop White favored the "middle way" – a balance between individual piety and shared ritual, between parish autonomy and centralized leadership.
+Bishop White favored the "middle way," a balance between individual piety and shared ritual, between parish autonomy and centralized leadership.
 Some of his successors (e.g. Henry Ustick Onderdonk, 1836–1844) tried to reconcile those committed to "high" and "low" church beliefs and practices.
 The emergence of "liberal" theology at the end of the nineteenth century heightened tensions.

 The diocese established a divinity school in 1858.
 Both clerks from Spring Garden (St. Jude's, 1848) and their bosses in Chestnut Hill (St. Paul's, 1856) could worship at an Episcopal church.
 It took account of the sick and the poor, sponsoring such organizations as Episcopal Hospital (1852) and the City Mission (1870), the forerunner of today's Episcopal Community Services.